Irene Higginbotham: Early life

-Higginbotham was born on June 11, 1918, in Worcester, Massachusetts.
-While her closest connection in the popular music of the 1930s and 1940s was Billie Holiday, the prolific songwriter was niece of the classic African-American jazz trombonist J. C. Higginbotham.
-She was a music student of choral conductor Kemper Harreld, of Morehouse College fame, and Frederic Hall.
+Career

 She was also a concert pianist at the age of 15 and joined the American Society of Composers, Authors and Publishers (ASCAP) in 1944 when she was about 26.
 She was a composer of nearly 50 published songs.
 However, because she was an African-American woman who worked as a composer on Tin Pan Alley during a period when composers there were overwhelmingly white and male, some scholars and musicologists have speculated that Higginbotham may have composed many more songs that were never published and/or where she was never given a credit as a composer or co-composer.
 It is known that she, like a few other composers, used a pseudonym, in her case "Glenn Gibson", in what was probably an effort to conceal the fact that she was female, and an African-American female at that.
 While Higginbotham remains one of the least well-known or heralded songwriters, her large contributions to jazz and popular song are undeniable.

+Higginbotham worked with many notable big bands, including but not limited to Benny Goodman, Stan Kenton, and Duke Ellington.
+Many songs that included her would be lost to history.

+Irene’s most well-known song, “Good Morning Heartache” from 1946, included Higginbotham as the creator of the song’s haunting and complex melody.
+This song gave Irene the chance to work with Billie Holiday, who continued to record other songs created by Higginbotham.

+“Good Morning Heartache” is considered a standard in the jazz repertoire and routinely played to this day.